nanoexpress/legacy/README.md

 ## NOTE

-This library reached the `Stable` status and works good, see `/examples` folder.
+This library reached the `Stable` status and works well, see `/examples` folder.

-This library up to 25% slower than `uWebSockets.js` on normal and complex application because of method polyfilling layer.
-Basic usage/examples performance are same as `uWebSockets.js`, but not in all case gives you same performance.
+This library is up to 25% slower than `uWebSockets.js` in normal and complex application because of method polyfilling layer.
+Basic usage/examples performance are the same as `uWebSockets.js`, but not in all cases gives you the same performance.

 **Requires**: Node.js v10 or greater